sadd:judge

 Phase 1: Context Extraction

-Before launching the judge, identify what needs evaluation:
+Before launching the evaluation pipeline, identify what needs evaluation:

 Identify the work to evaluate: